Updated Tuesday, May 5, 2017

-If you were summoned to appear at the Mammoth Lakes courthouse on Monday, June 10th , group #373 this trial is proceeding as scheduled and you WILL need to appear.
+If you were summoned to appear at the Mammoth Lakes courthouse on Wednesday, August 16, 2017, group #434, this trial is proceeding and you DO need to appear.

 The right to a trial

 by jury is the privilege of every person in the United States, whether